Obarun/66/doc/66-service-configuration-file.md

 # Service configuration file

-If the an `[Environment]` section is set at service [frontend](66-frontend.html) file, the `[Environment]` section is copied to the `%%service_admconf%%/<service_name>/<service_version>/.service_name` file.
+If an `[Environment]` section is set in the service [frontend](66-frontend.html) file, the `[Environment]` section is copied to the `%%service_admconf%%/<service_name>/<service_version>/.service_name` file.

 **Note**: The file name is prefixed with a dot.

 This file is ***always*** written when the parser is called.
-That means that every single changes made on this file will be lost.
-This is ensure you to you always have the environment variables set by upstream matching the needs of the service to be started properly.
+That means that every single change made on this file will be lost.
+This ensures you always have the environment variables set by upstream matching the needs of the service to be started properly.

-However, to suit your needs you may want to change a value of a `key=value` pair or and a new one for a modified service.
+However, to suit your needs you may want to change a value of a `key=value` pair or add a new one for a modified service.
 In that case, you need to make a copy of the upstream file to a new file at `%%service_admconf%%/<service_name>/<service_version>/` directories.

 To accomplish this task, you have two solutions: